defenseunicorns-partnerships/wfapi/README.md

 # Start the server.
 It will be available at http://localhost:8080
 go run main.go serve

+# Build the binary
+uds run app:build

+# Start the server using Air for hot reloading.
+It will be available at http://localhost:8081.
+The browser should automatically refresh when changes are made.
+Also automatically runs `go generate ./...` whenever the openapi-spec.yaml file changes
+uds run app:run-dev

 # See the available commands and flags
 go run main.go serve --help
 ```